Understand the Physical and Financial Cost of Diabetes

 - High blood sugar can lead to gum disease.
 Good oral hygiene and twice-yearly visits to the dentist can help prevent this condition.

-For more information on how to prevent and manage diabetes and for assistance determining your insurance coverage or acquiring financial assistance, call 1-888-VIRTUA-3 and ask to speak to a Virtua diabetes educator.
-Virtua Diabetes Care offers group classes, support groups, and personal counseling to assist patients and families who need help managing diabetes.
+For more information on how to prevent and manage diabetes and for assistance determining your insurance coverage or acquiring financial assistance, call 1-888-847-8823 and ask to speak to a Virtua diabetes educator.